feven2552/Movie_web/README.md

 - TMDB for providing the API to fetch movie data.
 - All movie data and images are credited to their respective owners as provided by TMDB.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

 ✨ Happy movie discovering! ✨